davidbebb/cv/README.md

 David Bebb
 ===========================
-Cambridge educated, inspired by technology, motivated by  solutions and enjoys living in a world where things work as they should.
+Cambridge educated, inspired by technology and motivated by  solutions.
+Enjoys living in a world where things work as they should.
 An enthusiastic science communicator, I helped to develop the first hands-on science museum in Cambridge.
 Seeking a developer role in which I can continue to build my skills in TDD/BDD and software craftsmanship, whilst making a tangible contribution to a software team.

 ## Skills